What are hybrid securities?

 Preference shares are often referred to as hybrid securities because they combine characteristics of both ordinary shares and the debt represented by bonds.

-Some companies issue preference shares as well as ordinary shares of the company.
+Some companies issue preference shares as well as ordinary shares.

 A preference share is an equity security with a specified dividend rate set out in the prospectus.
 Also, preference shares are usually non-voting, unlike ordinary shares.